wd-David/svelte-component-test-recipes/README.md

 <button on:click={sayHello}> Click to say hello </button>
 ```

-To test component events, we need to use a combination of vitest utility function `vi.fn` and Svelte client-side component api `component.$on`.
-We also use `@testing-library/user-event` instead of built-in `fireEvent` to simulate the user interaction.
+To test component events, we need to combine the vitest utility function `vi.fn` and Svelte client-side component API `component.$on`.
+We also use `@testing-library/user-event` instead of the built-in `fireEvent` to simulate the user interaction.

-> `user-event` applies workarounds and mock the UI layer to simulate user interactions like they would happen in the browser.
+> `user-event` applies workarounds and mocks the UI layer to simulate user interactions like they would happen in the browser.
 Check [Common mistakes with React Testing Library  #Not using @testing-library/user-event.](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-testing-libraryuser-event)

 ```ts
 // $lib/events/ComponentEvent.test.ts